 Transformational Chairwork Training is designed to introduce therapists to the art and science of Chairwork, or psychotherapeutic dialogues, in an active, creative, and clinically-useful manner.

-Using didactic presentations, scripted and unscripted role-plays, and live demonstrations, participants will learn how to effectively use the “Empty Chair” and “Two-Chair” techniques in three basic ways:
+Using didactic presentations, structured and unstructured role-plays, and live demonstrations, participants will learn how to effectively use the “Empty Chair” and “Two-Chair” techniques in three basic ways:

 (a) Chairwork can be used to clarify and resolve the conflicting energies and values that are often at work when patients are “stuck” or unable to make a decision.